Jane Martin, BA (Hons), MPH, is Executive Manager of the Obesity Policy Coalition (OPC) and of Alcohol and Obesity Policy at Cancer Council Victoria.

 The OPC is a partnership of Cancer Council Victoria, Diabetes Australia Victoria, the Victorian Health Promotion Foundation and the WHO Collaborating Centre for Obesity Prevention at Deakin University.
 In her role at OPC, Jane advocates for policy and regulatory reform to prevent overweight and obesity, with a focus on food marketing, labelling, and tax and pricing measures.

 For over twenty-five years, Jane has worked extensively in public health advocacy, first in tobacco control then in obesity prevention.
 Her interests lie in advocacy, policy oriented research and using evidence based arguments for policy reform.

 She has published a number of book chapters, papers on tobacco control and obesity prevention policy, and is active in the media and with other related advocacy initiatives.
-She was a member of the Expert Committee on Obesity for the Australian Government’s National Preventative Health Agency, the National Advisory Group for the Parents Jury, Chair of the Public Health Sub-Committee of the Australia New Zealand Obesity Society and is on the Board of Family Planning Victoria.
+She was a member of the Expert Committee on Obesity for the Australian Government’s National Preventative Health Agency, is a member of the National Advisory Group for the Parents Voice, Vice President of the Australia New Zealand Obesity Society and a Board member of Family Planning Victoria.

 In 2011 Jane was awarded the Jack Brockhoff Foundation Churchill Fellowship to study advocacy strategies to encourage government to adopt evidence-based policies to prevent Australians becoming overweight and obese and travelled to the UK and USA for eight weeks from late 2012.
 In 2013 she completed the Williamson Community Leadership program.